kolotyluk/kolotyluk.github.io/opinions/Cucumber.md

 Of course, in most cultures, especially start-ups, this is simply too much process to consider, but I included it here as a best practice.

+# Primer

+To Be Done...

+I will try to write what I consider is a good getting started explanation with necessary and sufficient context...